AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 [//]: # (@formatter:on)

-While we now have the information about the error, we still fail on the first validation error.
+With `Either`, we now have error details, but we still fail on the first validation error.
 Can we do better?

 ### Smart constructors with Validated

-For me, the best solution is to use `Validated` type from `cats` or similar.
-This way we get the benefits of `Either`, while also being able to accumulate the errors.
-Here's how it looks like for the `User` class:
+For me, the best solution is to use the `Validated` type from `cats` (or an equivalent).
+This approach combines the benefits of `Either` while also allowing us to accumulate errors.
+Here's how it looks for the `User` class:

 [//]: # (@formatter:off)